funkybob/puppy/README.md

 Usage
 =====

-In all ways, it acts exactly as RedisCache, but provides two new methods:
+In all ways, it acts exactly as RedisCache, but provides a new method:

     cache.pget(key, callback, update_time=30):